lightbend/paradox/README.markdown

 ### GFM

-Powered by [Pegdown][pegdown], Github Flavored Markdown extensions fensed code formatting and table are both supported.
+Powered by [Pegdown][pegdown], Github Flavored Markdown extensions, such as fenced code blocks and tables are supported.

 ### StringTemplate